Current course (full): Jan 27 - March 13, 2024 (see bottom of this page)

 Certified and accredited by the CPD (Continuing Professional Development), this course gives a journalistic guide to the Income Statement, the Balance Sheet, the Cash flow statement and the narrative reports by company directors and external auditors.
+Experience suggests the course takes about 15-20 hours to complete.

 We believe that all news reporters, citizen journalists and activist researchers would better able to investigate leads if they had the confidence to read company financial statements and use them as an extra source of information.